a-oneil/Indicator-Search/README.md

 ## Seeding
 ### Seeding Feedlists
-Menu `option 7` uses the json files located in `config/feedlist_examples` to auto-create new feeds.
+Menu `option 8` uses the json files located in `config/feedlist_examples` to auto-create new feeds.
 When you choose to seed the feedlists, it will iterate through all feeds in the files.
 If the URL is already added, the server will reject the feedlist addition.
 1. Run `python3 indicator_search.py` and choose the option to seed feedlists.
 2. Enter your `api_key`.

 ### Seeding Indicators
-Menu `option 8` provides 8 example indicators to quickly test that all the API tools are working as expected.
+Menu `option 9` provides 8 example indicators to quickly test that all the API tools are working as expected.
 1. Run `python3 indicator_search.py` and choose the option to seed indicators.
 2. Enter your `api_key`.

 ### Creating A User
-Menu `option 9` will use the `USER_INVITE_KEY` from the config file to create a new user.
+Menu `option 10` will use the `USER_INVITE_KEY` from the config file to create a new user.
 1. Run `python3 indicator_search.py` and choose the option to create a user.
 2. Enter username and password.
 It will use the user invite code from the config to verify user creation is expected.

+Menu `option 10a` will use the `USER_INVITE_KEY` from the config file to create a new "Admin" user.
+Once completed, it will display an API key for the Admin user.
+Save this API key to the .env file to enable the IOC ageout automation that runs hourly to prune expired IOCs.

 ## Supported Indicators
 * IPv4